justonedb/kafka-sink-pg-json/README.md

 * Only the value component of a message is parsed (if an optional key is provided, it is disregarded)
 * The connector does not use any schema information and will ignore any associated with a message
 * If a message contains no elements which can be reached by the configured parse paths then a row with all null columns is inserted into the table

+Typically, a seperate topic is configured for each table.
+However, the connector can consume messages from multiple topics, but be aware that a message which does not contain any of the configured parse paths will cause a row with null columns to be inserted.

 ## Configuration